 A policy statement presents the position, thinking or philosophy that governs actions on a particular subject.
 Policies are meant to answer the general questions “what” and “why.”

 Where policy is dictated by the NCRA Constitution and Bylaws, reference to the applicable language is provided.
 No Policy or Procedure may contravene the law of the District of Columbia, NCRA Articles of Incorporation, NCRA Constitution and Bylaws, and Robert's Rules of Order Newly Revised (RONR), in that order.

 Policy wording is intentionally formal, broad and general in terms.
 At the same time, it ideally should be concise, brief and easily grasped.

 A procedure statement provides more detailed or specific instruction on areas addressed in policy.
 A procedure defines and specifies the necessary steps for accomplishing a given task.
 Procedures are meant to answer the questions “how” and “when.”

 Procedures should be worded in clear, precise, and specific terms to provide the reader with all the necessary details and information to make a sound decision in a particular situation, consistent with prior actions and policy.
 Wording may be more informal than in policy statements, with the emphasis on clarity and complete coverage of the subject.
 As such, procedure statements are often longer than the policy statement with which they are associated.

-Specialized policies and extensive, detailed procedures may be documented in other sources.
+Specialized policies and extensive, detailed procedures are documented in other sources.
 (For example: The NCRA Code of Professional Ethics, with its supporting “General Guidelines,” “Complaint Procedures,” and “Public Advisory Opinions,” and the CASE General Requirements and Minimum Standards (GRMS) manual.)
 These authorities will be included as appendices to this Policy and Procedures Manual and remain subject to approval by the Board of Directors.

 Revision and Maintenance